 Let’s Get to the Toast

-As for the actual pieces of bread/toast, you can lay them out on the board like I did here.
-But if you’re not serving right away, feel free to just devote the board to the toppings and place fresh bread in a covered basket.
+As for the actual pieces of bread, you can lay them out on the board like I did here.
+But if you’re not serving right away, feel free to just devote the board to the toppings and place fresh bread in a covered basket on the side.

 For a smaller gathering, friends can even toast as they go.
-Again, it’s a great interactive entertaining idea where you build as you go.
+Again, it’s a great interactive entertaining idea!

 What Board Did You Use?

 I hope this post inspires you to create a delicious spread.
 Nothing makes me happier than seeing the beautiful boards you create from my tips.
 If you serve up something inspired by this post, please tag me at @ainttoooproudtomeg so I can see and share!